 How often do you collaborate with team members?

-The success of a data analyst depends on their ability to work with other people.
+The success of a data analyst depends on their ability to work with others.
 Whether it’s helping the Marketing team identify ways to improve their social media conversion rates or assisting the Sales team in gaining insights about the customer experience, data analysts frequently collaborate with other departments.
 Data analysts also work closely with other data-specific team members like peer data analysts, data scientists, and database developers to execute their work and improve data processes.

-Strong communication and presentation skills are essential to a data analysts’ ability to collaborate with team members.
+Strong communication and presentation skills are essential to a data analyst’s ability to collaborate with team members.
 Often, data analysts present their findings to people who do not have a data analysis background.
 That is why analysts frequently use reporting tools like Tableau to help visualize the data and present their findings compellingly and concisely.